rage/programming-23/data/part-13/1-pygame.md

 <img src="13-1-4.png">

-This should install the Pygame library on your computer.
+This should install the pygame library on your computer.

 ## Your first program

-Here is a simple program for checking your Pygame installation works correctly:
+Here is a simple program for checking your pygame installation works correctly:

 ```python
 import pygame